Ransom Place Historic

 The correct census references are as follows:

-I would like to use the "Post-em/Notes" feature to make corrections, but that will take some time since each person would have to be searched individually by name, etc. (So don't hold your breath! ;o) Fortunately the sheet and line numbers appear to have made the conversion intact so you can use the above E.D. numbers and look at the manuscript census for yourself.
+I could use the "Post-em/Notes" feature to make corrections, but that would take some time since each person would have to be searched individually by name, etc. (So don't hold your breath! ;o) Fortunately the sheet and line numbers appear to have made the conversion intact so you can use the above E.D. numbers and look at the manuscript census for yourself.